Revellius/Mean_Words_airelogic/README.md

 get_song_display_flag():

   Asks the user whether they would like to see the songs being used in the calculation.
-If the user enters 'yes' it displays song titles as they are found and if t   the user enters 'no' it does not.
-If the user puts in anything which is not 'yes' or 'no' then it reprompts for a valid input.
+If the user enters 'yes' it displays song titles as they are found and if     the user enters 'no' it does not.
+If the user enters anything which is not 'yes' or 'no' then it reprompts for a valid input.

 get_song_data(artist):